Bike and Barge

 Return by bike to Epernay for a tour of the city center with its neo-Renaissance and classical style buildings.
 To celebrate the conclusion of this experience. enjoy a visit to a winery and an inevitable Champagne tasting.
 Santé!

-1. Embarkation in Epernay, home of champagne
+1° Embarkation in Epernay, home of champagne

-Welcome to Epernay, one of the main centers of Champagne wine production.
-The captain and crew welcome you aboard the riverboat at 11 a.m., and after an initial briefing, it’s time to get on the bikes and set off to discover the Champagne region and the origins of its best-known product.
-We start by pedaling along the canal parallel to the Marne River to reach the Ay River and then, tackling a few climbs, arrive at the village of Hautvillers, where the famous Dom Pérignon, a monk in the Benedictine abbey of Saint-Pierre d’Hautvillers, discovered the method of making sparkling wine in the 18th century.
+It is time to get on the bikes and set off to discover the Champagne region and the origins of its best-known product.
+You start by pedaling along the canal parallel to the Marne River to reach the Ay River and then, tackling a few climbs, arrive at the village of Hautvillers, where the famous Dom Pérignon, a monk in the Benedictine abbey of Saint-Pierre d’Hautvillers, discovered the method of making sparkling wine in the 18th century.

-Ride back to Epernay for a tour of the city center with its neo-Renaissance and classical-style buildings.
+Ride back to Epernay for a tour of the city center.
 To celebrate the beginning of this experience, enjoy a visit to a winery and an inevitable Champagne tasting.
 Santé!

-2. Champagne and the castle of Château-Thierry
+3° Champagne and the castle of Château-Thierry

-Today you’ll continue to explore the Champagne region, choosing between two cycling routes: a short one and a longer one (by about 15 kilometers).
 When speaking of the history of champagne, one cannot fail to mention the Grande Dame de la Champagne, the widow Clicquot.
 After her husband’s death in 1805, when she was only 27 years old, Madame Clicquot took over the business founded by her father-in-law and became one of the first female entrepreneurs of modern times.
-On your way, pedaling along the river, you’ll see the ruins of a castle appear, a sign that you are arriving at today’s destination, Château-Thierry.
-Always a place of strategic importance, important battles were fought here during the Napoleonic wars and the First World War.

-3. Along the Marne Valley, amid the rhythm of the Middle Ages
+4° Along the Marne Valley, amid the rhythm of the Middle Ages

 Today’s ride is a bit more challenging: after the first stretch along the river on a plateau, characterized by vast cultivated fields, you’ll follow a small tributary, the Clignon, into the valley along country roads over mostly hilly terrain.
 On the way, you can visit the American cemetery and the war memorial near Belleau.
 Your final destination today is La Ferté-sous-Jouarre, home to a jazz festival held annually in the summer.

-4. Pedaling through a land of cheese, wine and cathedrals, on the way to Meaux
+5° Pedaling through a land of cheese, wine and cathedrals, on the way to Meaux

 This day is dedicated to discovering the region of Brie de Meaux, an AOC cow’s milk cheese nicknamed “the king of cheeses and the prince of desserts.”
 After a few uphill kilometers, you’ll enjoy a well-deserved tasting of the famous Brie de Meaux and Brie noir at the family-run Fromagerie Ganot.

-Continue cycling through the hills of the Marne Valley, through forests and picturesque villages.
-If you like, you can choose route variant that’s about 20 kilometers longer.
 At the end of the day, you’ll reach quaint Meaux, where your boat welcomes you for the night.
 Tonight you are free to decide where to have dinner.

-5. Countryside yes...but with class!
+6° Countryside yes...but with class!

-7. End of tour in Lagny-sur-Marne
+8° End of tour in Paris

 If you need to return to Epernay, you can go by train, which takes you back to the Champagne capital in about an hour and a half.
-For those who can indulge in a little more vacation time, you can reach La Ville Lumière and explore it at your own pace.

 - comfort Silver